-The types of tea available to a new tea drinker can get a little bit confusing.
-This guide explains the six different types of tea plus a guide to herbal and flavored tea.
+The types of tea available to a new tea drinker can get confusing.
+This guide explains the six different types of tea, plus a guide to herbal and flavored tea.
 So many choices!

 The four basic facts you need to know about tea:

-- There are six main categories of tea often referred to as the types of tea: green, yellow, white, oolong, black, and pu-erh.
-The difference is in the cultivar and the way the tea is processed or manufactured.
+- There are six main categories of tea, often referred to as tea types: green, yellow, white, oolong, black, and pu-erh.
+The difference is in the cultivar and how the tea is processed or manufactured.

 - Herbal teas are called tisanes and are not considered tea in the context of this definition.